TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 Day 8 -10: YELLOWSTONE NATIONAL PARK

 If you want to stay in in-park lodging, make sure that you book at least six months early.
-We stayed in West Yellowstone which was about a 30 minute drive to the park.
+We stayed in West Yellowstone which was about a 30-minute drive to the park.
 There are minimal hotels here too, so book early.

 Yellowstone NP is huge - don’t be deceived by the map.
 It takes hours to drive each loop.
 Prepare for lots of traffic and wildlife traffic jams.
 We had three days here, so we broke the park into sections.
-We did the southern loop on day one, the northern Loop on day two and the rest of the loop on day three as we exited via the Eastern Entrance.
+We did the southern loop on day one, the northern loop on day two and the rest of the loop on day three as we exited via the Eastern Entrance.
 We had a few targeted stops and then just pulled over anytime we saw something cool.

 Day 1: Yellowstone NP - Southern Loop